DavidBruant/basic-income-coin/README.md

 ## Expectations and licence

-i, David Bruant, expect to be credited from this work
+i, David Bruant, expect to be credited for this work

 As far as legal considerations, this work is CC0-licenced (Public Domain)